witoma/witoma.github.io/_projects/projects-1.md

 Yes!

-The effect of footwear on RE and therefore performance has changed over the last decade.
-Traditional footwear technologies (TFTs), comprising shoes available prior to 2016, were not considered to have significant effects on RE.
-However, available since 2017, Advanced Footwear Technologies (AFTs) are known to significantly improve RE and have revolutionized competitive distance running, being used in world record breaking performances across a range of distances from 5k up to the Marathon.
+Footwear technology has changed over the preceding decade.
+Traditional footwear technologies (TFTs), - all available shoes prior to 2016 used TFTs - are not considered to have significantly different effects on RE.
+Runners selected footwear based on broad design features (e.g., a race shoe or a training shoe) and comfort.
+However, Advanced Footwear Technologies (AFTs) - which have been available since 2017 - are known to significantly improve RE compared to TFTs and have revolutionized competitive distance running.
+AFTs have been used in world record breaking performances across a range of distances from 5k up to the Marathon.

-*What is the mechanism between footwear and RE?*
+*What is the mechanism that causes footwear to improve RE?*

 AFTs differ from TFTs in several important ways, the key ones being they have thicker and more resilient midsoles, and they typically contain a curved carbon fiber plate.
-Both midsole properties and carbon fiber plates can improve RE.
+Both midsole properties and carbon fiber plates are believed to contribute to improved RE.

-Midsole properties can inherently affect the foams capacity to act as a spring.
-The midsole can therefore reduce the cost of cushioning the COM at foot contact and it can increase the energy return during the propulsive phase of ground contact.
-Both of these are deemed to directly affect COM energetics.
+Midsole properties affect the foam's capacity to act as a spring.
+The midsole therefore affects the cost of cushioning and the energy returned during the propulsive phase of ground contact.
+Both of these effects directly influence COM energetics.

-A carbon fiber plate increases the longitudinal bending stiffness of footwear which reduces the energy lost at the ankle and foot – especially at the metatarsophalangeal (MTP) joint.
+A curved carbon fiber plate increases the longitudinal bending stiffness of footwear which reduces the energy lost at the ankle and foot – especially at the metatarsophalangeal (MTP) joint.
 However, a stiffer carbon fiber plate is not always optimal.
 Studies indicate an optimal stiffness exists for each person based on individual body size and biomechanics.
-Carbon fiber plates are therefore linked to changes to mechanical energy at the ankle and foot which indirectly affects COM energetics.
+Carbon fiber plates therefore indirectly affect COM energetics.

-The precise biomechanical mechanism between footwear properties and RE have not been identified.
+The lower limb biomechanical variables mediating the relationship between footwear properties and RE have not been identified.
 However, to quantify the mediating effect of biomechanics first requires a theoretical model which can differentiate between the direct effect of footwear and the indirect effect of biomechanics.
-Figure 1 shows such a model.
+This  <a href=" " target="_blank">manuscript</a> describes such a model.